MingweiSamuel/Riven/README.md

 ### Error Handling

-Riven returns `Result<Option<T>>` within futures.
-If the `Result` is errored, this indicates that the API request failed to complete successfully, which may be due to bad user input, Riot server errors, incorrect API key, etc. If the `Option` is `None`, this indicates that the request completed successfully but no data was returned.
-This happens if a summoner (by name) or match (by id) doesn't exist.
+Riven returns either `Result<T>` or `Result<Option<T>>` within futures.

+If the `Result` is errored, this indicates that the API request failed to complete successfully, which may be due to bad user input, Riot server errors, incorrect API key, etc.

+If the `Option` is `None`, this indicates that the request completed successfully but no data was returned.
+This happens in several situations, such as getting a summoner (by name) or match (by id) that doesn't exist, or getting spectator data for a summoner who is not in-game.
+Specifically, the API returned a 404 HTTP status code in this situation.

+The error type used by Riven is `riven::RiotApiError`.
+It provides some basic diagnostic information, such as the source Reqwest error, the number of retries attempted, and the Reqwest `Response` object.

+You can configure the number of time Riven retries using `RiotApiConfig::set_retries(...)` and the `RiotApi::with_config(config)` constructor.
+By default, Riven retries up to 3 times (4 requests total).
+Some errors, such as 400 client errors, are not retried as they would inevitably fail again.

 ### Semantic Versioning

 This package follows semantic versioning to an extent.
 However, the Riot API itself changes often and does not follow semantic versioning, which makes things difficult.
 Out-of-date versions will slowly partially cease to work due to this.

 When the API changes, this may result in breaking changes in the `models` module, `endpoints` module, and some of the `consts` module.
-"Handle accessors" may be removed from `RiotApi` if the corresponding endpoint is removed from the Riot API.
-These changes will increment the **MINOR** version.
+"Handle accessor" methods may be removed from `RiotApi` if the corresponding endpoint is removed from the Riot API.
+These breaking changes will increment the **MINOR** version, not the major version.

 Parts of Riven that do not depend on Riot API changes do follow semantic versioning.

 ### Additional Info